 Although we have designed our online courses to be as flexible as possible for students juggling busy schedules and prior commitments, we recognize that many students may not be able to make an intensive or standard semester course work for them.
 Indeed, we have found that every student comes in not merely with different linguistic ability and aptitude, but often with specific things they are hoping to get out of their study of the language, and a specific timetable they need to meet.

 Accordingly, we have developed a tutorial program that aims to be flexible enough to meet any need.
-We have standard tutorial packages that are designed to track closely with the LAT 501, 502, 601, and 602 Intro and Intermediate courses, but in a one-on-one format that suits your own scheduling needs.
+For those wishing to follow the same syllabi as our LAT 501, 502, 601, and 602 Intro and Intermediate courses, and be eligible for transcripts (and seminary credit via our partnership with Gordon-Conwell), we have standard tutorial packages on offer.
 But we are also happy to arrange a tutorial package that gives you exactly what you need and no more.
-Our tutorials are standardly priced at $40 per one-hour videoconference session, with grading of assignments and any needed correspondence with your tutor included.
+These tutorials, which are not eligible for transcripts, are standardly priced at $40 per one-hour videoconference session, with grading of assignments and any needed correspondence with your tutor included.

 For details on what these courses entail, see the Terms and Conditions document.

 LAT511 & 512: Introduction to Theological Latin, Pt.
 1 & 2 (8-weeks)

 LAT502: Introduction to Theological Latin, Pt.
 2 (TBD)

 LAT641: Extended Readings (8 weeks)

 Special Course: Latin Readings in Turretin’s Elenctics (Intermediate-Advanced)

 FALL 2019 (8/26-12/14)